f5devcentral/f5-agility-labs-waf/docs/waf302/module1-petstore/lab3.rst

 |

-This report gives a summary of JWT token requests that are processed by the OAuth server.
+This report gives a summary of JWT token requests that are processed by the OAuthserver.
 Mouse over the information you see on the graph.
 Make a few more requests, come back to this graph, and click on **Refresh** at the top right-hand side.
 |